Skip to main content

 CLI Tools

-The zeroipc-inspect tool provides comprehensive debugging:
+The zeroipc-inspect tool provides debugging capabilities:

 # List all shared memory segments